GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Bard.md

 You know if an attack against you is of a magical nature or not.

 ### Random Piece of Knowledge
-Choose a creature type.
+Choose a creature type or a type of object (such as swords, vases, boats, etc).
 Once this decision is made, it cannot be changed.
-Anytime you perform a skill check to identify a creature of that type, one of its characteristics, or perform a save against one of its innate special abilities, you may replace one of your save/check dice with a d12.
+Anytime you perform a skill check to identify a creature/object of that type, one of its characteristics, or perform a save against one of its innate special abilities, you may replace one of your save/check dice with a d12.
 This decision is made before rolling.
 You must rest before doing so again.
-Alternatively, anytime another creature within 2 yards attempts a Lore or Spellcraft check, you may use this feature to grant it a +2 bonus.
+Alternatively, anytime another creature within 2 yards attempts a Lore or Spellcraft check (pertaining to any subject), you may use this feature to grant it a +2 bonus.

 ### 2) Resist Wands
 When a wand or staff's magical attack would target you, you may impose disadvantage against that attack.
 You must rest before doing so again.